Virtual Fracture Clinic (VFC)

-Latest A&E guidelines for treatment of common orthopaedic injuries (Updated November 2019)
+Latest A&E guidelines for treatment of common orthopaedic injuries (Updated March 2024)

 If you have concerns about following these guidelines please consult your A&E senior or the Orthopaedic Registrar on-call.